ericallam/docrails/guides/source/testing.md

 #### Fixtures are Active Record objects

 Fixtures are instances of Active Record.
-As mentioned in point #3 above, you can access the object directly because it is automatically setup as a local variable of the test case. 例：
+As mentioned in point #3 above, you can access the object directly because it is automatically setup as a local variable of the test case.
+For example:

 ```ruby
 # this will return the User object for the fixture named david